Methods and Benchmarks¶

 paper suggests only one edge refinement is needed.
 We found this is sometimes not the case, and several refinements may be needed to reach convergence.
 For example, the original code assigns asymmetrical charges/volumes to symmetrical basins in our test case.
 We therefore use iterative refinement rather than a single refinement. -

 Parallelization: The original method starts at an arbitrary point and constructs a path traveling up the gradient, assigning points along the way.
 It then refines the edges once, as they may be slightly misassigned.
 This refinement is necessary because the gradient adjustments are only truly accurate for the starting point in the path.
-We therefore abandon the initial assignment entirely, instead calculating pointers to each points highest neighbor in parallel and reducing with a
+We therefore abandon the initial assignment entirely, instead calculating pointers from each point to its highest neighbor in parallel and reducing with a

 pointer jumping